International students: Before you arrive

 - Bring your European Health Card (EEA students only) to access hospital treatment.

-- Check the opening times of your accommodation so that you arrive in good time.
+Check the opening times of your accommodation so that you arrive in good time.
+You can find the dates for when you can move into your accommodation on our arrivals and moving in pages.

 - Get travellers' cheques and British currency for use during your first few days or weeks.